 Cut the trace to the gate of Q8.
 Bridge the cut trace with a 100kΩ resistor.
 Solder another 100kΩ resistor between Q8's gate and drain (the ungrounded terminal).
 Finally, add a 10 µF 15V electrolytic capacitor across C49 (observe polarity).

 Adjust R105 for minimum distortion consistent with reliable oscillation in all modes.
 If R105 must be considerably advanced to obtain oscillation in one mode, distortion may be unnecessarily high in the other modes.
-By altering the capacitor ratio for the sluggish mode (C43/C47 for 10-kHz dual sweep, for example), you can make oscillation occur more readily.
+By altering the capacitor ratio for the sluggish mode (C43/C47 for 10 kHz dual sweep, for example), you can make oscillation occur more readily.
 If R105 is set too close to the onset of oscillation, oscillation may fail at some temperatures.
-It is normal for the oscillator amplitude to take a few seconds to stabilize after starting or changing frequency.
+After modification, it is normal for the oscillator amplitude to take a few seconds to stabilize after starting or changing frequency.

-The signals in the images that follow are not deemphasized.
-A tuner's deemphasis network will attenuate the 1-kHz fundamental about 1 dB, the second harmonic about 3 dB, and the third about 5 dB.
+The signals in the spectral images are not deemphasized.
+A tuner's deemphasis network will attenuate the 1 kHz fundamental about 1 dB, the second harmonic about 3 dB, and the third harmonic about 5 dB from the levels shown.

-This is the composite stereo spectrum from 0 to 5 kHz.
-I adjusted the spectrum analyzer sensitivity to place the 1-kHz pip at the top of the screen in mono.
-It is at −6 dB for single-channel stereo.
+This is the composite stereo spectrum from 0 to 5 kHz after modification.
+I had adjusted the spectrum analyzer sensitivity to place the 1 kHz pip at the top of the screen in mono.
+Here it is about −6 dB for single-channel stereo.
 The second harmonic in stereo is at −82 dB.
 Its level varies somewhat with temperature but is always less than −80 dB.

 This is the composite subcarrier spectrum from 33 to 43 kHz.
-The 37- and 39-kHz fundamental sidebands are 12 dB down.
+The 37 and 39 kHz fundamental sidebands are about 12 dB down.
 Third-harmonic sidebands at 35 and 41 kHz are less than −81 dB.
 These harmonic levels also vary somewhat with temperature.

 Disconnecting C111 and C112 normally has no adverse effect, but in one ST-1000A low-level switching glitches appeared in the composite output.
 The resulting spectral spurs were low enough, but after modifying the stereo modulator it's a good idea to check the composite waveform for glitches and the spectrum for spurs.

-An ST-1000A with 68-pF capacitors had no visible baseband distortion products, but subcarrier products were greater than −80 dB.
+One ST-1000A with 68 pF capacitors had no visible baseband distortion products, but the subcarrier products were greater than −80 dB.
 Removing the capacitors reversed the distortion levels.
-30-pF capacitors yielded the best balance between baseband and subchannel distortion, with everything below −80 dB.
+30 pF capacitors yielded the best balance between baseband and subchannel distortion, with everything below −80 dB.

 In another ST-1000A the baseband second harmonic was well above −80 dB.
 Removing C111 and C112 mainly improves the gate signal fall time.
 To quicken the rise time, I added 22kΩ across R9 and R15.
 That brought the second harmonic down to −82 dB.
 It also reduced the gate drive, which is 8 V worst case for 2N3819 cutoff.
-If you modify R9 and R15, check distortion with the modulation level raised to 150% to verify that the FETs turn completely off for large signals.
+If you modify R9 and R15, check the distortion at 150% modulation to verify that the FETs turn completely off for large signals.

 Check the pilot phase alignment after any change to the stereo modulator.
 Occasionally I've been able to adjust R93 to bring the phase within spec, but the trimpot is all the way to one end.
 To permit full adjustment, I add 3.9kΩ across R92.